deanrad/todos-rtk-omnibus/README.md

+# Omnibus Adaptation of the RTK TODO MVC app

 In this repo, we take the synchronous-local-state version of the [RTK Todos Example](), and we insert an API call 'in the middle' of the `addTodo` process.
 We start at commit b2a2df9 which creates the RTK Query `saveTodoMutation`, and adds a call to it to `AddTodo`.
 Basically we make this change.